 - 3.2.5 Forensic scrutinies at certain identified banks were conducted by RBI due to occurrence of large value frauds and sharp increase in number of frauds at such banks to primarily identify the policy gaps, if any, and adequacy of controls.
 During the scrutinies, systemic factors were also sought to be identified.
-Based on the findings of the scrutinies the operating framework for tracking frauds and dealing with them was advised to be structured along the tracks of detection and reporting of frauds, Corrective action and Preventive and punitive action vide our circular dated May 31, 2011. - 3.2.6 The banks may ensure to endorse copies of the modus operandi circulars issued by them for alerting their branches/controlling offices etc., on specific frauds to Reserve Bank of India, Department of Banking Supervision (Fraud Monitoring cell),II floor Central Office, Centre 1, Cuffe Parade, Colaba,Mumbai,400005
+Based on the findings of the scrutinies, the operating framework for tracking frauds and dealing with them were advised to be structured along the tracks of detection and reporting of frauds, corrective action and preventive and punitive action vide our circular dated May 31, 2011. - 3.2.6 Banks may ensure to place the copy of the circular on modusoperandi of fraud issued by them for alerting their branches/controlling offices etc., on specific frauds before the Audit Committee of Board (ACB) in its periodical meetings.

-3.3 Frauds involving Rs.
-100.00 lakh and above
+3.3 Frauds involving ₹ 100 lakh and above

-In respect of frauds involving Rs.
-100 lakh and above, in addition to the requirements given at paragraphs 3.1 and 3.2 above, banks may report the fraud by means of a D.O. letter addressed to the Chief General Manager in charge of the Department of Banking Supervision, RBI, Central Office, within a week of such frauds coming to the notice of the bank's Head Office.
-The letter may contain brief particulars of the fraud such as amount involved, nature of fraud, modus operandi in brief, name of the branch/office, names of parties involved (if they are proprietorship/partnership concerns or private limited companies, the names of proprietors, partners and directors), names of officials involved, and whether the complaint has been lodged with the Police/CBI.
-A copy of the D.O. letter should also be endorsed to the Regional Office of RBI under whose jurisdiction the bank's branch, where the fraud has been perpetrated, is functioning.
+In respect of frauds involving ₹ 100 lakh and above, in addition to the requirements given at paragraphs 3.1 and 3.2 above, banks may report the fraud by means of a D.O. letter addressed to the Principal Chief General Manager, Department of Banking Supervision, RBI, Central Office, Mumbai within a week of such frauds coming to the notice of the bank's Head

+Office.
+The letter may contain brief particulars of the fraud such as amount involved, nature of fraud, modus operandi in brief, name of the branch/office, names of parties involved (if they are proprietorship/ partnership concerns or private limited companies, the names of proprietors, partners and directors), names of officials involved, and whether the complaint has been lodged with the Police/CBI.
+A copy of the D.O. letter should also be endorsed to the Regional Office of RBI/SSM under whose jurisdiction the bank's branch, where the fraud has been perpetrated, is functioning.